rasbt/LLMs-from-scratch/ch06/03_bonus_imdb-classification/README.md

 ## Overview

-This folder contains additional experiments to compare the (decoder-style) GPT-2 (2018) model from chapter 6 to encoder-style LLMs like [BERT (2018)](https://arxiv.org/abs/1810.04805), [RoBERTa (2019)](https://arxiv.org/abs/1907.11692), and [ModernBERT (2024)](https://arxiv.org/abs/2412.13663).
+This folder contains additional experiments to compare the (decoder-style) GPT-2 (2018) model from chapter 6 to encoder-style LLMs like [BERT (2018)](https://arxiv.org/abs/1810.04805) ([Read online](https://webeditions.page/works/bert-pre-training/?via=placement:fd6463b7939b61a18c5c)), [RoBERTa (2019)](https://arxiv.org/abs/1907.11692), and [ModernBERT (2024)](https://arxiv.org/abs/2412.13663).
 Instead of using the small SPAM dataset from Chapter 6, we are using the 50k movie review dataset from IMDb ([dataset source](https://ai.stanford.edu/~amaas/data/sentiment/)) with a binary classification objective, predicting whether a reviewer liked the movie or not.
 This is a balanced dataset, so a random prediction should yield 50% accuracy.